Swiss test GSK Ebola vaccine in some volunteers going to Africa

-GENEVA (Reuters) - Switzerland’s drug regulator said on Tuesday it had approved the testing of an experimental Ebola vaccine from GlaxoSmithKline on healthy volunteers, some of whom will be traveling to West Africa as medical staff.
+GENEVA, Oct 28 (Reuters) - Switzerland’s drug regulator said on Tuesday it had approved the testing of an experimental Ebola vaccine from GlaxoSmithKline on healthy volunteers, some of whom will be travelling to West Africa as medical staff.

 The trial will be conducted among 120 volunteer participants at the Lausanne University Hospital, with support from the World Health Organization.